The Complete Guide to EU VAT for Stripe Businesses

 Step 4: Classify every transaction

-For each EU transaction, determine:
+For each EU transaction, you need to determine three things:

-• B2B or B2C — does the customer have a valid VIES-verified VAT ID?
+2. B2B or B2C — does the customer have a valid VIES-verified VAT ID?

 Step 5: Aggregate by country for your OSS return